mitre-cyber-academy/2017-ectf-insecure-example/README.md

 automated tests to check if your submission is complete.
 If you have questions about the specifications please contact the organizers in Slack or by email: ectf@mitre.org.

+# Installation Notes
+Some additional notes in case you have problems...

+## UEFI Secure Boot
+If your host system boots with UEFI BIOS firmware with secure boot enabled, the VirtualBox kernel driver, "vboxdrv", will not be permitted to load if it is unsigned.

+This may affect all platforms with UEFI secure boot enabled, but we noticed it with Ubuntu 16.04 LTS.
+This holds true for the Virtualbox installation package from both the Ubuntu apt-get repositories as well as the .deb package downloaded directly from Oracle.
+In the former case, the Virtualbox installation process provides the option to disable UEFI secure boot to permit the unsigned driver to load.
+Doing so is at your own risk, as disabling secure boot makes your system more vulnerable to malicious kernel drivers and 'bootkits'.

+## Ubuntu 14.04
+A few tips based on our experience testing on Ubuntu 14.04 LTS:
+* Generate an SSH key beforehand if you have an empty id_rsa.pub
+* Enable Virtualization extensions (VT-x) in the system BIOS
+* Once ssh'd into the vagrant VM, you may need to install the 'intelhex' package before building (via pip)